AimPoint Express – The Solution to Your Putting Woes?

-It’s an optical illusion, and the one on the right appears smaller, but when they are switched you can see that they were all actually the same size.
+It’s an optical illusion, and the one on the right appears smaller, but when they are switched, you can see that they were all the same size.

 Moral of the story, your eyes don’t always show you the truth, especially when looking at the slope of a green.

-The idea is that once you start to learn how to hone in on the actual slope (which is assigned a number of 1 through 6), you almost never miss which direction the putt is heading, but more importantly how much.
+The idea is that once you start to learn how to hone in on the actual slope (which is assigned several 1 through 6), you rarely miss which direction the putt is heading, but more importantly how much.